Skip to main content

 The needs of some groups in our community often go unmet by mainstream services.
 Therefore Seniors Rights Service prioritises assisting the following people:

-Aboriginal and Torres Strait Islander Peoples are the First Nations Peoples of Australia and we recognise their ongoing connection to land, waters and culture.
-We pay our respects to Elders, past, present and emerging and acknowledge the unique position and contribution made by First Nations Peoples to our culture and our future.
-We recognise that Aboriginal and Torres Strait Islander Peoples are some of the most vulnerable and disadvantaged in Australia and, as a rights-based organisation, we are committed to ensuring that Aboriginal and Torres Strait Islander people are active participants in our operations and activities and that we deliver culturally safe and responsive services to First Nations Seniors living in NSW.
+We recognise the ongoing connection to land, waters and culture of First Nations people.
+We pay our respects to Elders, past, present and emerging and acknowledge the unique position and contribution of First Nations Peoples to our culture and future.
+We recognise that Indigenous Australian communities are some of the most vulnerable and disadvantaged in Australia and, as a rights-based organisation, we are committed to ensuring that First Nations people are active participants in our operations and activities and that we deliver culturally safe and responsive services to First Nations Elders living in NSW.

-We have a Reflect Reconciliation Action Plan (RAP) in 2019that guides our strategies and provides focus to increase our engagement with Aboriginal and Torres Strait Islander Peoples in all aspects of our work.
+We developed our Reflect Reconciliation Action Plan (RAP) in 2019 that guides our strategies and provides focus to increase our engagement with First Nations people in all aspects of our work.
 Listening and learning about their needs and ensuring our services are appropriate and accessible is a priority for Seniors Rights Service.
-During 2021 we are developing a new Innovate RAP to further deepen our engagement with First Nations Peoples.
+We are developing a new Innovate RAP to further deepen our engagement with First Nations People.

-As an organisation we support the Uluru Statement From the Heart and recognise and support the sovereignty of Aboriginal and Torres Strait Islander peoples and the need for a First Nations Voice to Parliament protected by the Australian Constitution.
+As an organisation, we support the Uluru Statement From the Heart and recognise and support the sovereignty of Indigenous Australians and the need for a First Nations Voice to Parliament protected by the Australian Constitution.

-Culturally and linguistically diverse communities
+Culturally and racially marginalised communities

 Seniors Rights Service is committed to a culture of inclusion where diversity is recognised, valued and embraced.
 We want to ensure that our services are appropriate and accessible to all people, no matter what their backgrounds are.
 Our Inclusion Plan formalises this commitment and will help us to build our capacity to increase the number of older people from diverse communities accessing and using our services and to ensure our workforce is representative of the diversity in our community.